Tag: mental state

 Disorders of intellectual development

 Preamble The important words here are ‘intellectual’ and ‘development’.
 Many ordinary people are aware of a concept of delayed or arrested cognitive development that is referred to as learning disability.
-This article will abbreviate ‘disorders of intellectual development‘ to DOID. this post is not about acquired intellectual disability but some of the issues may apply.
-There is a tendency in an increasingly ‘woke’ environment of media and social media, to refer to these things as ‘issues’ rather than ‘problems’.
-IRead More …
+This article will abbreviate ‘disorders of intellectual development‘ to DOID.
+This article is not about acquired intellectual disability but some of the issues may apply. ...

 Mental State Examination – what’s that?